Willyamdevon/Willyamdevon/README.md

 - 💞️ I’m looking to collaborate on websites and Python
 - 📫 How to reach me: Discord: @kosty_golang
-- 🐱 My last account (but without work projects (only files)): https://github.com/LordKin2001 My best project Py.study was started on this account 🔝
+- 🐱 My last account (but without work projects (only files)): https://github.com/LordKin2001